dasje/user-api/README.md

-# Ktor Starter project
+# User API

-This is the Vitec Memorix Ktor starter project.
-This project is meant as a starting point for small projects and coding assignments.
+This is an api server for storing and fetching users.
+It is based on the Vitec Memorix Ktor starter project.

 This project contains the following components: